New multivariate tests for assessing covariate balance in matched observational studies: Introduction

-Some more holistic tests have been suggested. \cite{rosenbaum1985constructing} proposed to use the propensity score, the probability of a subject being assigned to a particular treatment given a set of covariates, to check covariate balance.
-By summarizing all observed covariates into one value, it greatly simplified the process and has been applied in many studies since its launch \citep{berk1985does, hoffer1985achievement, myers1987time, fiebach1990outcomes, czajka1992projecting, stone1995propensity, lieberman1996association}.
+\cite{rosenbaum1985constructing} proposed to use the propensity score, the probability of a subject being assigned to a particular treatment given a set of covariates, to check covariate balance.
+By summarizing all observed covariates into one value, it greatly simplifies the process and has been applied in many studies \citep{berk1985does, hoffer1985achievement, myers1987time, fiebach1990outcomes, czajka1992projecting, stone1995propensity, lieberman1996association}.
 However, to estimate the propensity score, one needs to model the distribution of the treatment indicator variable given the observed covariates.
 So choosing a good model is important for this approach.
-More recently, some less model-based approaches have been proposed and used in several studies. \cite{heller2010using} proposed to use the crossmatch test of \cite{rosenbaum2005exact} to test covariate balance through forming a non-bipartite graph among the treatment and control subjects.
-Distributions that are very different between the treated and control groups will exhibit few cross-matches (matches between treated and control subjects). \cite{hansen2008covariate} advocated a randomization inference cousin of Hotelling's $T^2$ statistic for balance checking.
+More recently, some less model-based approaches have been proposed and used in several studies. \cite{hansen2008covariate} advocated a randomization inference cousin of Hotelling's $T^2$ statistic which is called the method of combined differences.
+A reviewer suggested seemingly unrelated regression as a related approach. \cite{hansen2008covariate} focus on the goal of evaluating whether the matched pairs in a matched observational study resemble a matched pair randomized experiment (with respect to the observed covariates).
+In this paper, we focus on the goal of evaluating whether the treated and matched control group in a matched observational study resemble a balanced simply randomized experiment; for discussion of settings where this goal is useful, see \cite[\S 1.2]{rosenbaum2013} and \cite[Ch.
+15]{imbens2015}. \cite{gagnon2016} propose using a classifier (e.g., logistic regression, random forests) to distinguish treated units from control units and then use permutation inference to test whether the classifier is in fact able to distinguish treated units from control units more accurately than would be expected by chance. \cite{heller2010using} proposed to use the crossmatch test of \cite{rosenbaum2005exact} to test covariate balance through forming a non-bipartite graph among the treatment and control subjects.
+Distributions that are very different between the treated and control groups will exhibit few cross-matches (matches between treated and control subjects).